 Once you’ve decided to get a bit of help at home, there are several steps you need to go through before the 'interview' process starts.
 It isn’t complicated but can take some time, so it’s best to get started as soon as possible.

-While each provider is slightly different, here is a general outline of what you can expect to happen:
+While each provider is slightly different, Absolute Care and Health have given us a general outline of what you can expect to happen:

 What you’ll need to do

 Arranging for an Aged Care Assessment Team (ACAT) assessment should be your very first step, as it can take a while to get.
 You’ll need to go through this free assessment if you’re after government assistance to help pay for the cost of your home care.
 Once approved, you’ll find out what your funding package is.
 With only a limited number of packages released at a time, be prepared to be patient but you can shop around for providers while you wait.

 Research your options